ORKA-HPC/orkadistro/README.md

 - `./run_docker.sh --exec-shell` gets you a shell in the container.
 - `./run_docker.sh --stop-and-unmount` stops and removes the running image.
   It also removes the mount directory from the overlay mount.

+## Pulling a pre-built Docker image

+In order to prevent users from having to build this Docker image themselves (which would be a very time consuming thing to do), we additionally host pre-build Docker images here on i2git.

+A simple
+`$ docker run -it i2git.cs.fau.de:5005/orka/dockerfiles/orkadistro bash -l` ought to be enough to pull the container, to start it, and to launch a bash process inside it.
+Note that the container **and all the changes you will have made inside it** will be gone after the shell exits!

 ## Frequent Issues